Research Webzine of the KAIST College of Engineering since 2014

 This technology has the potential to transform several industries, from data communications to computing and beyond.
 "We believe that this technology can also be applied to process quantum information," said Prof. Kyoungsik Yu at KAIST, another corresponding author of the paper.

 The research was conducted by a team of researchers at KAIST and DGIST in South Korea, with the support of the Samsung Research Funding & Incubation Center of Samsung Electronics and the National Research Foundation of Korea.
 The team is working on further developing these programmable photonic circuits, to make the circuits even more efficient and scalable in the future.
-Their findings have been published in Nature Photonics.When and why do graph neural networks become powerful?
+Their findings have been published in Nature Photonics.A New solution enabling soft growing robots to perform a variety of tasks in confined spaces

 Read more